RNA polymerase I: Elongation

-As Pol I escapes and clears the promoter, UBF and SL1 remain-promoter bound, ready to recruit another Pol I. Indeed, each active rDNA gene can be transcribed multiple times simultaneously, as opposed to Pol II-transcribed genes, which associate with only one complex at a time.
-While elongation proceeds unimpeded in vitro, it is unclear at this point whether this process happens in a cell, given the presence of nucleosomes.
-Pol I does seem to transcribe through nucleosomes, either bypassing or disrupting them, perhaps assisted by chromatin-remodeling activities.
+As Pol I escapes and clears the promoter, UBF and SL1 remain promoter-bound, ready to recruit another Pol I. Each active rDNA gene can be transcribed multiple times simultaneously, as opposed to Pol II-transcribed genes, which associate with only one complex at a time.
 In addition, UBF might also act as positive feedback, enhancing Pol I elongation through an anti-repressor function.
 An additional factor, TIF-IC, can also stimulate the overall rate of transcription and suppress pausing of Pol I. As Pol I proceeds along the rDNA, supercoils form both ahead of and behind the complex.
 These are unwound by topoisomerase I or II at regular intervals, similar to what is seen in Pol II-mediated transcription.
 Elongation is likely to be interrupted at sites of DNA damage.
 Transcription-coupled repair occurs similarly to Pol II-transcribed genes and requires the presence of several DNA repair proteins, such as TFIIH, CSB, and XPG.

+While elongation proceeds unimpeded in vitro, it is currently unclear how the process is specifically affected by the presence of nucleosomes.
+Current studies suggest that multiple lobe-binding subunits are responsible for facilitating passage through nucleosomes during transcription.

 Termination

-In higher eukaryotes, TTF-I binds and bends the termination site at the 3' end of the transcribed region.
-This will force Pol I to pause.
-TTF-I, with the help of transcript-release factor PTRF and a T-rich region, will induce Pol I into terminating transcription and dissociating from the DNA and the new transcript.
+In higher eukaryotes, TTF-I binds terminator elements downstream of the rRNA gene and bends the termination site at the 3' end of the transcript, forcing Pol I to pause.
+TTF-I, with the help of transcript-release factor PTRF and a T-rich region, induces Pol I to terminate transcription and dissociate from the DNA and the new transcript.
+TTF-I and PTRF then indirectly stimulate the reinitiation of transcription by Pol I at the same rDNA gene.
 Evidence suggests that termination might be rate-limiting in cases of high rRNA production.
-TTF-I and PTRF will then indirectly stimulate the reinitiation of transcription by Pol I at the same rDNA gene.

-In organisms such as budding yeast the process seems to be much more complicated and is still not completely elucidated.
+In organisms such as budding yeast, the process has been noted to be much more complicated and is still not completely elucidated.